jokober/jokober/README.md

 # Hi there, I'm Jonathan 👋
+Software Developer and Maker who has acquired a versatile skillset in various challanging projects at work and in my free time.
+Doing so, I learn new things with enthusiasm.

+My interests include computer vision, sensors, cloud computing, edge computing, automatization, technology in agriculture, (I)IoT, machine learning and much more.
 <!--
 **jokober/jokober** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.